Cry Baby (Garnet Mimms song): Janis Joplin version

 In September and October 1970, Janis Joplin recorded it for her album Pearl, posthumously released in 1971.
 The song was in more of a blues-rock style and produced by Paul A. Rothchild.
 Her rendition reached #42 on the US Billboard Hot 100, and #20 on Cash Box.
-On the single, the B-side was the track, "Mercedes Benz".
+The B-side included the track "Mercedes Benz".

 The song became usual in Joplin's repertoire and today is often performed by many artists such as Joss Stone, Allison Iraheta, Magdolna Rúzsa.